simonzabrocki/GreenGrowthDownloader/README.md

 # Green Growth Downloader
 ------------------------------------
-**This module downloads and format data used in the Green Growth Index**
+**This module downloads and standardize data from various public APIs**

 # Supported APIs